Yao1004/Reversi/README.md

 ## Usage
 Download the kit provided by [nand2tetris](https://www.nand2tetris.org/software), and execute Code/Reversi_vm/Main.vm with VM Emulator.

+Use arrow key to change the position of the target, and use enter to put chessman.

 ## Demo
 [Demo for Playing](https://youtu.be/-BovabkGDrY)

 [Demo for Mode Selection](https://youtu.be/8J-VYqjrdsI)